IAF to outsource some MRO facilities to industry for the first time

 While the industry can use the outsourcing opportunities to do the civilian MRO business, they will have to do the IAF job on a suitable commercial arrangement when required.

-Approximately 80 cases of outsourcing certain MRO facilities of the IAF are at various stages of approvals since the process began in 2022, the Air Marshal stated.
+Approximately 80 cases of outsourcing certain MRO facilities of the IAF are at various stages of approvals since the process began in 2022, he stated.

 Last year, the IAF floated Request for Information (RFI) to dual purpose its heavy aircraft maintenance facilities at Hindon Air Base in Ghaziabad which can help private airlines to get their aircrafts repainted here rather than flying abroad for availing that MRO facility.